-The Deputy Registers will always accept a bond in the full estimated amount of the estate.
-Please note that the court may require an additional bond if the inventory indicates a substantially greater amount than the petition.
-Bond may be lowered if the inventory indicates a substantially smaller amount than the amount of the bond, upon a petition to the court.
+The Register in Probate will always accept a bond in the full estimate amount of the Estate.
+Please note that the Court may require an additional bond if the inventory indicates a substantially greater amount than the petition.

-Heirs (beneficiaries) may pledge their share of the estate as excess surety to reduce the bond, pursuant to Wis.
-Stats. §856.25(3).
-However, if bond is required, the minimum bond is a $10,000 bond.
-Therefore, even if all heirs (beneficiaries) pledge their share of the estate, a $10,000 bond will be required.
-Please note that the Deputy Registers do not generally allow Guardians ad Litem to pledge the shares of minors or incompetent heirs (beneficiaries).
+Heirs (beneficiaries) may pledge their shares of the estate as excess surety to reduce bond, pursuant to Wis.
+Stats.
+856.25(3).
+This is a factor the Register or Deputy Register will consider when setting bond.
+However, Milwaukee County’s minimum bond is $50,000.00.
+Therefore, even if all heirs pledge their shares of the estate, a $50,000.00 bond will still be required in cases without a will.
+Please note that Guardians ad Litem for minor heirs may not pledge the minor’s share of the estate.

 There is no Wisconsin court form for heirs (beneficiaries) to pledge their shares.
 You may include the language “I pledge my share of the estate as excess surety” on the “Other” line of the standard Waiver and Consent form.
 Some attorneys prefer to draw up their own “Pledge of Shares” document.
 Either is acceptable.

 There is no required bonding company to use.
 There are currently two bond companies that rent space in our office and you may call the probate office at (414) 278- 4444 for their contact information or stop into the probate office to talk to them.
 But you may use any company that will issue a standard probate surety bond.